Lean Organisation

 What is it?

-Training package, designed to be changed according to a particular client’s needs (both short and long term).
+Training package and Yellow/Green Belt Certification, designed to be changed according to a particular client’s needs (both short and long term).
 Our Coaches diagnose the gaps between actual and required competency and provide training topics, tailored approach (theory + benchmarking + real business issues to solve during and/or after the training), initially delivered by LC but always with a view to Train Trainers and transfer know-how

 Why is it important?